curtwelch/RoboND-Rover-Project/writeup.md

 In addition to looking for the best clear path forward, the path selection logic is also free to make higher level decisions when it sees multiple good paths forward.
 It does two things with these higher level choices to help the rover reach it's goal of mapping the whole world, and finding all the rocks.

-The first, is that when given mlutiple "good" paths to pick from, it picks the left most path over the rest.
-Simple, but effctive.
+The first, is that when given multiple "good" paths to pick from, it picks the left most path over the rest.
+Simple, but effective.
 This creates a "follow the left wall" navigation approach by doihg this.
 Because this simple puzzle world has no loops, this sikmple appraoch helps force it to visit the etire map.
 And beause the gold it is looking for, is always hidden on the edges of the map. seaching the edges is not a bad approach.
 So when the program first starts, you will notice a very strong follow the left wall behavior effect.

 But, that alone is not enough, becauase the rover can tend to get stuck in long loops around the world that doesn't gover all the ground.
 After it makes various grid locatons as "avoid" in the stuck map, it beomes even easier for it to never drive though the rocks and cover all the ground.

-So I use the visit map to track where it's driven, and when given multiple options as "good" to choose from, it also checks to see which path forward covers ground that is LESS visted.
+So I use the visit map to track where it's driven, and when given multiple options as "good" to choose from, it also checks to see which path forward covers ground that is LESS visited.
 It always picks the path that less visigted.
 So the more the rover gets stuck in one loop, the higher the visit counts become, and that forces it to exit the loop and go explore a less visited part of the world.
 This keeps the rover expolrig the entire map over and over.

 So when it starts out, it will follow the edge using the left hand rule.
 But with each lap you will notice "lawn mowing" like behavior where it tends to get further away from the wall each time and wander out into the middle of the larger plains.
-In time, this adds random path behavior as well as gurantees that the rover is driving everywhere it thinks is safe.
+In time, this adds random path behavior as well as guarantees that the rover is driving everywhere it thinks is safe.

 The other reason for using the "left haned" rule is sort of cheating.
 That one rock, is hidden behidn to large bolders.
 And if you come across it by following the left hand wall, the rover will drive up behind the bolders and grap it. if the rover instead first spots that rock from the other side, between the two rocks, the rover will drive straight to it, and get suck and not reach it.
 The robver will unstick istelf, and move on, but if it were doing a right hand rule, it will just keep coming apon the rock from the wrong direction and maybe never get it.
 Using the left hand rule makes it more likely the rover will quickly find, and nab, that hard to get rock -- without having to write any path planing code for the rover when it's picking up rocks.